Pram26aug/ABC-Smart-Watch/Userguide.md

 # Setting up your smartwatch #

-Setting up your ABC Smart Watch is quick and easy, and it works with ==Android and iOS phones==.
+Setting up your ABC Smart Watch is quick and easy, and it works with == Android and iOS phones ==.
 Full Setting Instructions are given in the sections below,